talmuth/HAHeaterMeter/README.md

 HeaterMeter smoker controller integration for HA.

 Changes from idomp version:
-- Changed and normalized C' back to °F'
+- Changed and normalized C' back to °F', (Must find a way to make this a configuration option).
 - Removed username and password configuration options, use api_key instead.
 - Added an Alarm sensor that changes to 'on' when any probe's Alarm/Ring value is set to a non-null value.
 - Changed the 'lid' icon to mdi:room-service because it looks like more like a BBQ lid.